 Sheila Griffin Lanas.
 Mo Willems.
 (ABDO Publishing, 2012)

 Jennifer Morse.
 Guiness Book of World Records 2009.
 (Scholastic Reference, 2008)

-has both fiction and nonfiction books.
-We don't give nonfiction enough credit, nor do we honor the
+both fiction and nonfiction books.
+We don't give nonfiction enough credit, nor do we honor the fact that so

-Companion to Leprechauns in Late Winter.
-[Magic Tree House Research Guide] (Random House,
+Leprechauns in Late Winter.
+[Magic Tree House Research Guide] (Random House, 2010)

-Revel in the playful, and sometimes not so playful, deeds of the wee folk, whether meeting to dance
+in the playful, and sometimes not so playful, deeds of the wee folk, whether meeting to dance beneath the